PROFILES

 Cost of a profile

 On disk: a fresh profile is ~10 KB (config + memory seeds + empty directory tree).
 After a few weeks of use, expect 5–50 MB depending on voice-cache and session-history retention.
-The TUI top bar surfaces the live size next to the profile name; the cleanup wizard (alpi setup → Cleanup) reclaims audio cache, old sessions, rotated logs, and schedule output on demand.
+The TUI top bar surfaces the live size next to the profile name; the cleanup wizard (alpi setup → Cleanup) reclaims audio cache, old sessions, rotated logs, schedule output, and RAG store freelist bloat on demand.

 Common patterns